Kenneth R. LaShomb, 82, of Massena

 The family of Kenneth LaShomb have entrusted arrangements to the care and expertise of the Phillips Memorial Home of 64 Andrews Street in Massena, NY.

-In lieu of flowers, memorial contributions may be acknowledged with the DAV;
+In lieu of flowers, memorial contributions may be acknowledged with the DAV Thomas Bushell Chapter 171; 101 W Hatfield St, Massena, NY 13662.

 Online condolences, photos and memories may be shared with the family by visiting www.PhillipsMemorial.com